 My take these days is to be slower about balancing, but to let the original intent of the passage sting me, move me, drive me to what I need to be.
 That takes some mental work, because the mind is naturally bent on systematizing.
 I tell myself the author knows what he’s saying and he means it.
 Then, only after feeling strongly what the author meant me to see (perhaps even separating the one side from the other by a period of time), I let the other passages comfort or challenge me by giving me another perspective.

-To grow in understanding the Bible, order My Preferred Way to Read the Bible
+To grow in understanding the Bible, order without cost or read free pdf My Preferred Way to Read the Bible